Algath/SS2-UniStay/USER_GUIDE.md

 1. On a property page, pick your check-in and check-out dates.
 2. Tap **Book This Period** to send a booking request to the host.
-3. Monitor your request under **My Bookings** for status updates (Pending, Accepted, Rejected).
+3. Monitor your request under **My Bookings** for status updates (Pending, Accepted, Refused).
 4. Once accepted, you’ll see the confirmed stay in your upcoming bookings.

 ---

 ## 6. Managing Your Bookings

-- Go to **Profile → My Bookings**.
+- Tap **Profile** in the bottom menu.
+- Under **Bookings**, view all your current and past reservations.
-- View all current and past reservations.
+- View all current and past reservations (Pending, Accepted, Refused, History).
-- Tap any booking to see detailed status, payment notes (if any), and host contact info.
+- Tap any booking to see detailed info.

 ---

-## 7. Hosting Your Property
+## 7. Hosting Your Property (Homeowner Profile only)

-### 7.1 Create a Listing
+### 7.1 Create a New Property

-1. Switch to **Landlord** mode or sign in with a landlord account.
+1. Go to **Profile** and select the **Properties** tab.
-2. Tap the **+** button at the bottom.
+2. Tap **Add New Property**.
-3. Enter title, description, address, and pricing.
+3. Enter property details: title, description, photos, location, and pricing.
-4. Upload up to 10 photos.
 5. Define availability on the integrated calendar.
 6. Review suggested price vs. your asking price.
-7. Tap **Publish** to make your listing live.
+7. Confirm to make you property live.

 ### 7.2 Manage Requests

 - In **Profile → Requests**, see all incoming booking inquiries.
 - Review guest profiles and ratings.
-- Tap **Accept** or **Decline** to respond.
+- Tap **Accept** or **Reject** to respond.

 ---

-## 8. Price Prediction
+## 8. Leaving a Review

-Our built-in model analyzes location, size, and amenities to estimate a fair monthly rate.

-1. On any listing detail page, tap **Predict Price**.
-2. Review the predicted price alongside the host’s asking rate.
-3. Use this insight to negotiate or adjust your listing.
+- After check-out, you can leave a review and rating.
+- Provide a star rating (1–5) and write a brief review.
+- Submit to help future users make informed decisions.

 ---

-## 9. Reviews & Ratings

-### 9.1 Leaving a Review (Students)

-- After check-out, you’ll receive a prompt to rate your stay.
-- Choose 1–5 stars and write a brief comment.
-- Submit to help future students and hosts.

-### 9.2 Receiving Reviews (Landlords)

-- In **Profile → Listings → Reviews**, read feedback left by guests.
-- Use insights to improve your hosting experience.

----

-## 10. Profile & Settings
+## 9. Profile & Settings

-### 10.1 Edit Profile
+### 9.1 Edit Profile

 - Tap **Profile → Edit Profile**.
-- Update your name, photo, university (students), or contact info (landlords).
+- Update your name, photo, university.
 - Tap **Save** to apply changes.

-### 10.2 App Settings
+### 9.2 Settings

 - From **Profile**, select **Settings**.
 - Access **About Us** for app information.